China tours packages for discerning Travelers!

 Our China tour packages featuring high-speed train have become increasingly popular.
 We have been at the forefront in developing such trips and it took us quite a while to get things right.
 Designing a great itinerary requires special expertise, never as easy as many perceive.
 Before we launched our China train travel programs, our product developers and tour leaders travelled almost everywhere the Chinese high-speed rail network goes and in all fare classes (second, first, executive).
 We spent hours and hours talking to railway personnel, inspecting rail cars, train stations and analyzing the government controlled ticket reservation system.
 We also regularly update our local guides on the latest developments of China’s high-speed train system.
 Because of all the hard work, we have gained significant advantages over other China tour companies in arranging China travel by bullet train.
 For example, when others are complaining about the lack of luggage storage space (isn’t that the same in Japan or Europe?), we know which seats and in which cars to book on any specific route for maximum luggage storage space… [read more]

-Our tours are marketed as Active Cultural Journeys.
+Our trips to China are marketed as Active Cultural Journeys.
 By that definition, our trips are designed for active travellers who can handle lots of strenuous walking at a brisk pace.
 Travellers with mobility difficulty due to obesity or ailments would not be able to keep up with the pace of our tours, but they are always welcome to book a private tour with us.

 Small Group Travel